seefrye/waaaaagh-list/_notes/Private/builder-files/orks/warlord-traits/klan/fasta-than-yooz.md

--**[[Fasta Than Yooz]]:** In your Command phase, select one friendly EVIL SUNZ CORE unit within 6" of this model.
+- **[[Fasta Than Yooz]]:** In your Command phase, select one friendly EVIL SUNZ CORE unit within 6" of this model.
 That unit is eligible to declare a charge with even if they Advanced or Fell Back this turn.